 Massive benefits in investment and job growth following Trump’s American tax cuts show us that Australia too is badly in need of a tax reform conversation that goes beyond class war rhetoric and looks to practical results.
 Evidence from Central and Eastern Europe show us that a flat tax can deliver the results we are looking for.
 If nations that have been exposed to years of communist and socialist thinking can embrace a tax system that drives prosperity, increases disposable income and could even generate more revenue for vital programs why can’t we?

-Kyle Williams is a Research Associate with the Australian Taxpayers’ Alliance.
+Kyle Williams is a Mannkal scholar and research associate with the Australian Taxpayers’ Alliance.

 Got something to add?
 Join the discussion and comment below.